Twitter shareholders meet amid Elon Musk's takeover drama

 Twitter’s regularly scheduled shareholder meeting Wednesday didn’t include a vote on Tesla billionaire Elon Musk’s $44 billion bid for the social platform.
 That vote will take place at a yet-undetermined date in the future.

-CEO Parag Agrawal said executives won’t be answering any questions surrounding the proposal.
+CEO Parag Agrawal said at the outset that executives won’t be answering any questions surrounding the proposal.
 Even a question from a stockholder asking what will happen to his shares if someone buys Twitter and takes it private was shot down.
 (If this happens, the stockholder would be paid the agreed-upon purchase price for each share and the stock would be delisted).

+Musk did not join the meeting, although he could have, being one of Twitter’s largest shareholders.

 But the drama surrounding his offer — almost all of it created by Musk himself — threatened to spill over into Wednesday’s proceedings.
 Shareholders raising proposals for a vote frequently invoked his name.
-One proposal by the New York State and Local Retirement System called for a report on Twitter’s policies and procedures around political contributions using corporate funds.
+One proposal, by the New York State Common Retirement Fund, called for a report on Twitter’s policies and procedures around political contributions using corporate funds.
 It passed in a preliminary vote.

+Two proposals brought by conservative-leaning groups failed to garner enough votes to pass.
+One called for an audit on the company’s “impacts on civil rights and non-discrimination” and referred to “’anti-racism’ programs that seek to establish ‘racial/social equity’” as “themselves deeply racist.”
+The other sought more disclosure on the company’s lobbying activities.

+Several proposals spoke to the deep existential conflict that’s been playing out among Twitter’s users, employees, shareholders and employees.
+While shareholders one side lambasted the company for what they see as too-liberal politics and a bias against conservatives (for which there is no reliable evidence), others said the company is failing to protect users from harassment, abuse and misinformation.

+Musk’s “free speech” edict — which he has indicated would govern the company if he takes over, without offering details — has only inflamed the conflict.

 Musk had promised that taking over Twitter would enable him to rid the social media platform of its annoying “spam bots.”
-But he’s been arguing — without presenting any evidence — that there might be just too many of those automated accounts for the deal to move ahead.
+But he’s been arguing, without presenting evidence, that there might be just too many of those automated accounts for the deal to move ahead.

 The sharp turnaround by the world’s richest man makes little sense except as a tactic to scuttle or renegotiate a deal that’s becoming increasingly costly for him, experts said last week.
 The fact that the whole thing is playing out publicly — on Twitter, no less — only adds to the chaos that’s been a constant in Musk’s bid, even before he made it.